vasupradharamac/Kryptomania/README.md

 The coins are collectively arranged in such a way that the users can identify trending coins, the ones that are ideal for new investors and the non-trending coins.

-This application gets data from nomics (A cryptocurrency and bitcoin API).

-The icons are colleted using "react-ions".

 Kryptomania can be cloned using `https://github.com/vasupradharamachanrdan/Kryptomania.git` command into a new folder.

 Make sure to delete the `package-lock.json` first and then use the command, `npm update` to update the changes locally on your PC.